codeanywhere/documentation/src/docs/markdowns/advanced-topics/install-mysql.md

 # Installing MySQL

-To install <code>MySQL</code> in your container, run the following commands in the [IDE terminal](/editor/introduction/how-to-access).
+To install <code>MySQL</code> in your container, you have to run the following commands in the [IDE terminal](/editor/introduction/how-to-access).

-On Ubuntu 16.04, only the latest version of MySQL is included in the APT package repository by default.
-To install it, simply update the package index on your server and install the default package.
-During the installation, you will be prompted to create a root password for your MySQL server.
+On Ubuntu 16.04, the latest version of MySQL is included in the APT package repository by default.
+Update the package index on your server and install the default <code>mysql-server</code> package.
+During the installation, you will be prompted to create a root password.

 ```sh
 sudo apt-get update